koskath/arete2/course_content/ML/md_files/Lecture14/lecture_14_slide_34_xai.md

 # Slide 34 of Lecture 14 contains information about the XAI.

-• There is a lack of consensus on definitions XAI terms explainability and interpretability
-• Explainability versus interpretability:
-• Explainability looks at how AI arrived at the result.
-• Interpretability is success rate that humans can predict for AI result of an output.
-• Differences between XAI and responsible AI:
-• XAI looks at AI results after results are computed.
-• Responsible AI looks at AI during planning stages to make AI algorithm responsible before results are computed.
-• Explainable and responsible AI can work together to make better AI.
+Because there is no universal agreement on the definitions of explainability and interpretability, it helps to distinguish them clearly: explainability focuses on how the AI produced a result, while interpretability captures how well humans can anticipate or understand that output.
+XAI generally analyzes outcomes after they are generated, whereas responsible AI emphasizes designing accountable systems from the planning stage onward; together, these perspectives reinforce one another to produce better AI.